 $ CREATE ROLE foo REPLICATION LOGIN;

-This sort of approach is supported by multiple PostgreSQL drivers (including JDBC, and Python psycopg2) and its use extends beyond CDC to replication and auditing.
-That having been said there are some notable shortcomings with this approach as well.
-For one, CDC via logical decoding cannot replicate DDL changes such as table column additions.
-Though there are workarounds for this like setting up event triggers to have your replication system run the associated DDL PostgreSQL doesn’t natively support this yet.
+This sort of approach is supported by many PostgreSQL drivers (including JDBC, and Python psycopg2) and its use extends beyond CDC to replication and auditing.
+That being said, it has some notable shortcomings.
+For one thing, CDC via logical decoding cannot replicate DDL changes such as table column additions.
+There are workarounds for this, like setting up event triggers to have your replication system run the associated DDL, but PostgreSQL doesn’t natively support this yet.

 wal2json works by decoding logical changes into JSON format.
-While limited to the data types that JSON normally handles, wal2json is nonetheless supported by multiple DbaaS vendors, including Aiven and Amazon Web Services RDS.
+While limited to the data types that JSON normally handles, wal2json is supported by Aiven.
 And

 wal2json works with the Apache Kafka Debezium plug-in, which we’ll discuss later.

 pg_recvlogical is a command-line tool enabling the receipt of logical changes.
 When

 pg_recvlogical is configured together with

 wal2json, all logical changes can be received and written to a file.
 This is great for simple use cases, but there is one flaw: a single receiver of data writes changes to a single file.
 If that one file is lost, you lose your entire log of changes.

 Feeding changes in data directly to an application

 The simplest CDC approach is probably just pushing the transaction log to the target application that needs to read them.
 All we need to do is to write all PostgreSQL logical changes directly to the application itself.
 The data can be transformed in transit and it’s possible to act on it in real time.